sofyacalvin/ECE3400-Group3/docs/labs/lab2.md

 High-pass:
 ![Highpass filter](../images/lab2/highpass.png)

 As the LM358 is a dual op-amp, we were able to include both circuits using the same board.
+The final circuit that we ended up using for the audio prortion of this lab is shown in the image below where the output of the microphone was put into the input of the low pass filter and the output of the low pass filter was then put into the high pass filter and finally the output of the high pass filter was connected to a capacitor and then the analog port of the arduino.
 The implementation was as follows:

 ![Acoustic final](../images/lab2/mic_filtered.jpg)